CahanLab/PySingleCellNet/README.md

 # AnnData object with n_obs × n_vars = 4240 × 16543
 ```

 ##### Split the reference data into training data and data held out for later assessment.
 IDeally, we would assess performance on an indepdendent data.
+The dLevel parameter indicates the label used to group cells into categories or classes.
 ```python
 expTrain, expVal = pySCN.splitCommonAnnData(adTrain1, ncells=200,dLevel="cell_ontology_class")
 ```